superloop-ltd/gnaf/README.md

 # Superloop G-NAF Import Tools for MySQL #

-These tools are for manipulating G-NAF addressing data provided by PSMA.
+These tools are for manipulating G-NAF addressing data provided by [PSMA Australia](https://www.psma.com.au/).

 ## License ##